briankoser/kodex/articles/2022-03-01-february-2022-summary.md

 - The two major fairy tale plot structures (separation and reunion of husband/wife or parent/child) are present in the Gospel: the Father is reunited with His children, the Bride is reunited with Christ.
 (Literary Life podcast)
 - Medievals didn't become Greek or Roman, they synthesized and expanded.
 (Online Great Books podcast #148)
 - Constraints are enabling: cars, art, marriage.
 - Documentaries and textbooks are secondary sources.
-(Schole Sisters podcast)
+(Scholé Sisters podcast)
 - Language has historically been and should be the center of education, not history.
 (Angelina Stanford)
 - History is not beautiful.
 Language is beautiful.
 (Stanford)
 - Myths, fables, fairy tales, Bible stories are the gateway to the Great Books.
 (Stanford)